David-Buchukuri/video-to-terminal/README.md

 <br>

-2\. go to root of the project and install dependencies
+2\. go to the root of the project and install dependencies

 ```sh
 pip install -r requirments.txt